Kapel/devops-challenge/my-notes.md

 2. Building a packer image from an existing AMI and installing an kubernetes cluster to it.
 3. Using cloud-init to do the same as above as it's a native mechanism, we don't need any additional software and it should still do the job. [example](https://developer.hashicorp.com/terraform/tutorials/provision/cloud-init)

-Personally I wouldn't use cloud-init for anything complex due to it's readability.
+Personally I wouldn't use cloud-init for anything more complex due to it's readability.
 I'd go with building a packer image as it's easier to automate in the long run.
 Building custom images, base images, rolling out updates.
 However - in this case - cloud-init does it job.
 It's about picking the right tool for the right job.
 After all we don't need a massive tractor to do our small garden.

 Note: in order to log into the ec2, with the Debian AMI we need to use the user `admin`